Track real-time and historical benzene prices across global regions. Updated monthly with market insights, drivers, and forecasts.

 IMARC's latest publication, “Benzene Prices, Trend, Chart, Demand, Market Analysis, News, Historical and Forecast Data Report 2025 Edition,” presents a detailed examination of the benzene market, providing insights into both global and regional trends that are shaping prices.
 This report delves into the spot price of benzene at major ports and analyzes the composition of prices, including FOB and CIF terms.
 It also presents detailed benzene prices trend analysis by region, covering North America, Europe, Asia Pacific, Latin America, and Middle East and Africa.
 The factors affecting benzene pricing, such as the dynamics of supply and demand, geopolitical influences, and sector-specific developments, are thoroughly explored.
 This comprehensive report helps stakeholders stay informed with the latest market news, regulatory updates, and technological progress, facilitating informed strategic decision-making and forecasting.

 The global benzene industry size reached USD 66.15 Billion in 2024.
 By 2033, IMARC Group expects the market to reach USD 87.83 Billion, at a projected CAGR of 3.04% during 2025-2033.
+Growth in the benzene market is primarily driven by rising demand in petrochemical derivatives such as styrene, phenol, and cumene, coupled with expanding applications in automotive, construction, and packaging sectors worldwide.

 Key Attributes | Details |